margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's always something new to learn
 There's always a surprise to come

+It's a day under the sun
+There's always a new day
+Every day
+It's a lifelong day
+It's a day to do something new
+It's an infinite day
+My whole life is a day under the Sun

 <br>

 ## Day In and Day Out ##